 Indeed, the aid establishment has endured four decades of trenchant critiques, many of the most vocal coming from within its own ranks.
-Throughout this time, the sector has showed itself impressively impervious, rarely changing its approach to development, offering only window dressing in way of reform.
+Throughout this time, the sector has shown itself impressively impervious, rarely changing its approach to development, offering only window dressing in way of reform.
 When criticism has built, the response from donors, whether the World Bank, the U.S, or even Bono, has invariably been the same: the demand for ‘one final push’.
 Poverty eradication, by this logic, has always been just one last injection of aid away.
 Given the huge cash flows of aid from the developed to developing world its persistence is hard to make sense of.
 Even harder to reconcile is the fact that between 1970 and 1998 poverty in Africa rose from 11% to 66%, this while aid flows were at their peak.

 Something, evidently, does not add up.
 How is it possible that an initiative so ‘well-intentioned’ can be so ineffectual, to the point of possibly being disruptive?
 And further, how can said initiative be allowed to continue unchanged for so long?
 To answer these questions, it’s necessary to consider the motivations behind its continued provision and the effects of its implementation - simple sounding steps that curiously the development community itself has, thus far, seemed so unwilling to take.

 Before continuing, one other thing should be said.
-In the following, the word ‘aid’ is meant to describe grants and low-interest loans given directly to governments, from other governments or institutions like the IMF, World Bank, etc. It does not cover humanitarian or emergency aid given, for instance, in the aftermath of a war or natural disaster.
+In the following, ‘aid’ is meant to describe grants and low-interest loans given directly to governments, from other governments or institutions like the IMF, World Bank, etc. It does not cover humanitarian or emergency aid given, for instance, in the aftermath of a war or natural disaster.
 It should also be noted that what follows isn’t intended to discredit aid per se.
 Rather, it’s meant to expose the flaws in the form it currently takes – of which, there are many.

 Using aid so strategically is really nothing new.
 During the Cold War both sides of the Iron Curtain used it to try to bribe developing countries round to their way of thinking.
 What it highlights, though, is the insincerity with which aid is so habitually presented.
-Masked in the language of altruism, its primary concern is to boost donor’s commercial interests and further political aims.
+Masked in the language of altruism, its primary concern is often to boost donor’s commercial interests and further political aims.
 Fostering sustainable economic growth in the recipient country is merely an added (and unlikely) bonus, and sometimes even an irrelevance.
 How else, for example, could one explain America’s long-term financial aid programme for repressive Ethiopian Prime Minister Meles Zenawi?

 Occasionally, the self-interested aims of aid aren’t even hidden.
-While in Nigeria last year, UK Prime Minister, Theresa May, declared that British aid would be exclusively used as a means of promoting British trade and political interests.
+While in Nigeria in 2018, then UK Prime Minister, Theresa May, declared that British aid would be exclusively used as a means of promoting British trade and political interests.
 As journalist Kenan Malik has noted, in many cases, this ‘aid for us’ focus leads to the exploitation of developing economics: Western governments utilise their ability to ‘borrow money at low rates, set up aid programmes, and then lend said money to poorer countries at much higher rates’.
 The rich make money; the poor accrue debt.
-To service the new debt, more aid is then offered and the now aid-dependent country has no option but to accept; thus completing the circle.
+To service the new debt, more aid is then offered and now the aid-dependent country has no option but to accept; thus completing the circle.
 African debt currently stands at around $350 billion.

 Of course, not all aid programmes are so selfishly motivated, at least not so explicitly.
 Some genuinely seek poverty alleviation and economic growth.
 And yet, many such initiatives can be equally as destructive.
 According to development economist Angus Deaton, the problem begins with the way the introduction of foreign money in a country affects the relationship between a government and its people.
 Essential to the functioning of this relationship is the payment of taxes.
 To run a country a government must collect taxes from its people, and since the people must agree to relinquish their money for this to work, they hold some power over the government.
 This dynamic creates accountability.
 Deaton argues that aid damages this relationship.
 It reduces government reliance on the people’s taxes, and, therefore, reduces governmental accountability.
 For weak governments, as the recipients of aid tend to be, the effects of this can be very corrosive, acting as the breeding ground for both corruption and despotism.
-Research conducted by Transparency International has shown that corruption significantly reduces a country’s productivity, increases inflation and puts off foreign investors.
-Ultimately it creates more poverty.
+Research conducted by Transparency International has shown that corruption significantly reduces a country’s productivity, increases inflation and puts off foreign investors – ultimately it creates more poverty.
 And poverty, as we know, encourages aid.
-There are countless examples in the African continent of how the introduction and expansion of aid programmes has quickly been followed by increases in corruption.
+There are countless examples in the African continent of how the introduction and expansion of aid programmes have quickly been followed by increases in corruption.
 Nigeria, Congo, and Zambia, to name a few, all experienced terrible kleptocratic practices while their governments received enormous amounts of aid.

 The obvious next question is: once this process has begun, why does it continue?
 Why continue to provide aid for corrupt and despotic regimes?
-Beyond the economic incentives and political advantages cited above, Moyo posits two further, more practical reasons why this cycle of aid is left uninterrupted.
+Beyond the economic incentives and political advantages cited above, Moyo posits two further reasons why this cycle of aid is left uninterrupted.
 First, there now exists an overwhelming pressure on donors to give.
 A whole industry has grown around aid, one that Moyo estimates employs – through the World Bank, IMF, countless NGOs, charities, and governmental aid agencies – around 500,000 people, or as she puts it the population of Swaziland.
 The livelihoods of these people depend on the ongoing distribution of aid.
 Moreover, within many of these organisations, successful lending is measured by the size and quantity of the loans given, rather than what the loans are actually spent on.
 Non-disbursed aid often increases the chances of aid programmes being slashed, putting jobs at risk.
 This has internalised the incentive to continuously lend, often, as history has shown, irrespective of the levels of corruption in the recipient country.

 The decision to lend to less-than-reputable governments is also informed by the view that if aid was reduced, or even cancelled, the poor would suffer.
 Education and health budgets would not be met and the country in question would falter.
 This feeling, however worthy, ignores the reality that in the majority of African cases the poor aren’t receiving the money and the country is already faltering.
 In 2014, Deaton, along with many other economists, contended that of the $135 billion spent on official aid, only a small portion ended up helping the poor.

-In a similar vein, Economist Peter Bauer described aid as a ‘form of taxing the poor in the West to enrich the new elites in the former colonies’.
+Arguing along similar lines, Economist Peter Bauer described aid as a ‘form of taxing the poor in the West to enrich the new elites in the former colonies’.
 Once in their hands, rather than saving it, economic studies have shown that most often aid is then spent on consumer goods.
 This, in turn, has a number of negative consequences.
 First, as savings decline, banks have less money to lend, leading to a fall in domestic investment.
 Meanwhile, higher consumption, as a result of the aid influx, means that more money is chasing fewer goods and the country experiences inflation.
 The typical response to inflation is to raise interest rates, making investment even more unlikely, meaning fewer jobs, which leads to more poverty.
 And what happens next?